jono-rams/surround-to-eac3/README.md

   * Ensure FFmpeg is installed correctly and its `bin` directory is in your system's PATH environment variable.
 See the [Prerequisites](#prerequisites) section.

-* **No files processed / "Skipping 'filename': No English/Japanese audio streams meet criteria..."**:
+* **No files processed / "Skipping 'filename': No audio streams in the desired languages... meet criteria..."**:

-  * This is expected behavior if the files scanned do not contain any English or Japanese audio tracks that require transcoding to E-AC3 or qualify for copying based on the tool's logic.
-For example, if a file only has a stereo English AAC track, it will be copied (not transcoded to 5.1 E-AC3).
-If it only has a French 5.1 DTS track, it will be skipped.
+  * This is expected behavior if the files scanned do not contain any audio tracks in the target languages that require transcoding to E-AC3 or qualify for copying.
+This message reflects the default languages (`eng,jpn`) or the ones you specified with `--langs`.

 * **Permission Errors:**